carew/carew.github.com/_carew/pages/index.md

         * ORLY?
         * YARLY!

 * **config.yml:** Yaml file with some configuration.
-All variables will be sent to twig templates.
+All variables unde `site` will be sent to twig templates.
 Here is a sample:

         site:
           author: Grégoire Pineau